atmtools/arts/README.md

 The callgrind plugin included in valgrind is the recommended profiling method for ARTS.

-Due to limitations of valgrind, you need to disable the tmatrix code (-DNO_TMATRIX=1) when compiling ARTS with Fortran support.

 Certain things should be taken into account when calling ARTS with valgrind.
 Since recursion (cycles) will lead to wrong profiling results it is